 We have no products approved for commercial sale and have not generated any revenue from product sales.
 We have never been profitable and have incurred operating losses in each year since our inception in 2016.
-Our net losses were approximately \$34.9 million and \$11.5 million for the year ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, we had an accumulated deficit of approximately \$59.9 million.
+Our net losses were approximately \$44.0 million and \$34.9 million for the year ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of approximately \$103.9 million.
 Substantially all of our operating losses resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

 We expect to incur significant expenses and increasing operating losses for the foreseeable future as we initiate and continue the pre-clinical and clinical development of our product candidates and add personnel necessary to operate as a company with an advanced clinical pipeline of product candidates.
-To the extent additional funds are necessary to meet long-term liquidity needs as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of additional indebtedness, additional equity financings or a combination of these potential sources of funds, although we can provide no assurance that these sources of funding will be available on reasonable terms.
+To the extent additional funds are necessary to meet long-term liquidity needs as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of indebtedness, additional equity financings or a combination of these potential sources of funds, although we can provide no assurance that these sources of funding will be available on reasonable terms.

-From inception through December 31, 2019, Immunic has raised net cash of approximately \$72.3 million from private and public offerings of preferred and common stock.
-As of December 31, 2019, Immunic had cash and cash equivalents of approximately \$29.4 million.
-With these funds, Immunic expects to be able to fund its operations into but not beyond the first quarter of 2021 based on its available working capital as of the date of this evaluation.
-The ability of the Company to continue its operations through the first quarter of 2021 and beyond is dependent on management's ability to raise capital, which likely includes an equity-based financing.
-However, there is no assurance that the Company will be successful in raising sufficient capital.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
+From inception through December 31, 2020, we have raised net cash of approximately \$216.8 million from private and public offerings of preferred and common stock.
+As of December 31, 2020, we had cash and cash equivalents of approximately \$127.5 million.
+With these funds, we expect to be able to fund our operations beyond twelve months from the date of the issuance of the accompanying consolidated financial statements.